MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/file-support-ticket-hololens.md

 ms.reviewer: krbjoran
 ---

-# File a support ticket for Dynamics 365 Remote Assist on HoloLens
+# File a support ticket for Dynamics 365 Remote Assist

-If you encounter an issue that blocks you from using the application, [file a support ticket]( https://support.microsoft.com/hololens).
+If you encounter an issue that blocks you from using Microsoft Dynamics 365 Remote Assist, [file a support ticket]( https://support.microsoft.com/hololens).
 Support will work directly with you and communicate daily until the issue is resolved.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]